erg-lang/erg/doc/EN/syntax/10_list.md

 assert l[..].step(2) == [2, 4]
 ```

-The object obtained by slicing is an (immutable) copy to an array.
+The object obtained by slicing is an (immutable) copy to a list.

 ```python
 print!
 Typeof l[1..2] # [Int; 4]